-Purchase a memory card large enough to store the many photographs you will take on your way to becoming a better photographer.
+One of the best ways to take excellent shots is to take a lot of them; purchase a memory card which can store a great deal of pictures.
 By increasing the size of the memory card that you use in your camera, you are increasing the number of photos that you can take before changing cards.
-A bigger memory card also lets you shoot in RAW format, which provides more editing options later on.
+A spacious memory card will also enable you to shoot in RAW, presenting more opportunities for editing in the post production phase.

 Snap some shots of your travel souvenirs.
 You could photograph the store you bought the item from, or you can place it somewhere with a unique background.
 You will always remember where the souvenirs you bought came from and you will have great stories to tell when showing them.

 To help a wedding album convey the personal atmosphere, take some close-ups of small items belonging to the bride or groom, or details of decorations.
 You can take these photos before the ceremony begins as a warming up exercise.
 You might also get some amazing photos.